Photos featured may have been taken before COVID-19.

 Start with a bang (January to March)

-The most celebrated festival of the Chinese calendar, Chinese New Year, usually takes place in January or February.
-Enjoy seasonal markets, lion dances and lots of festive feasting during this period.
-You can also check out the annual Chinese New Year Chingay Parade, where performers take to the streets in celebration of the Goddess of Mercy’s birthday.
+The most celebrated festival of the Lunar calendar, Chinese New Year, usually takes place in January or February, with seasonal markets, lion dances and festive feasting.

 Shop and savour this summer (April to July)